Are you an adviser? Go to Unbiased Pro

 If you don't have dependants, it may be better to opt for stand-alone critical illness cover or income protection insurance that provides a financial benefit if you're unable to work due to a critical illness or redundancy.

-This is available for everyone aged 50 to 80 and doesn't require any medical questions or assessments.
+Other alternatives include over-50s life insurance, available for everyone aged 50 to 80 and don't require medical questions or assessments.

 Premiums are usually fixed and will stop at the age of 85 or 90, with cover continuing for the whole of the policy holder's life.